nhztech/NHZPLDI/README.md

 - Let's explore the possibilities of Linux distribution within Termux proot

-## For Graogical User Interface Setup
+## For Graogical User Interface/Desktop Environment Setup

 - Watch My Videos In YouTube
 - YouTube Channel: Nick Codings
 - YouTube Handle: @nick-codings

+# Have a great time using linux on your android phone via Termux